geneial/geneial/README.md

 You can import them by `File`->`Import...`->`Existing Project in Workspace`, Select `Browse...` and choose your `build/` directory.
 You may also want to install the [Eclipse CMake Editor](http://www.cthing.com/CMakeEd.asp) for editing any of the `CMakeList.txt` files more conveniently.

+##4.1 Eclipse CDT Developer Quirks

+Note: This has been tested on Luna with CDT.

+###4.1.1 `std::` includes are not properly resolved, erroneous highlighting
+Solution: Right-Click onto the imported generated cmake geneial project -> C++ General / Preprocessor Include Paths -> Tab Providers -> Enable "CDT Cross GCC Built-in Compiler Settings"
+In order to get c++11 support, change the "Command to get compiler specs" below to:

+	${COMMAND} ${FLAGS} -E -P -std=c++11 -v -dD "${INPUTS}"

+(basically add `-std=c++11` to the default params )

+###4.1.2 When using the build-in compile feature, make clutters the internal console

+By default the imported project set VERBOSE=1 for make, hence the cluttering.
+To remove this right click onto the project settings -> "C/C++ Make Project" -> Tab: "Environment" -> Remove VERBOSE variable (Note setting it to 0 will not work)

 ##5.
 Adding new Source files